Kristina01111000/Drws_site/README.md

 - redirect turned off, login not working right when it is on
 - add pictures from google drive
 - check promo page buttons, outline not meshing with button

+next call:

+- redirect really slowing it down, I think the promo page should be the main page